| INTRODUCTION In October 1996, South Africans were counted for the first time as

 institutions.
 Certificates, degrees and diplomas issued by an accredited institution are

 all regarded as examples of higher educational qualifications.
+An urban area is one which has been

 legally proclaimed as being urban.
 Such areas include towns, cities and metropolitan

+areas.
 A semi-urban area is not part of a

 legally proclaimed urban area, but adjoins it.
 Informal settlements are examples of these